essc/inasafe-training-material/source/about.rst

 At the end of the workshop, the participants should be able to:

-* Understand the basic principles of how QGIS 2.0 works;
-* Learn how to edit their existing dataset using QGIS;
 * Understand the basic functionality of InaSAFE;
 * Formulate a better land use and disaster risk reduction and management plans through the help of InaSAFE impact function results that may be later implemented in their